Certified

 Now accepting applications for Patrol Officer

 Wells Maine is a coastal community with 7 miles of beaches, federally protected estuaries, working harbor, 64 square miles, population increase from 12,000 in the winter to 50,000 at the peak of summer.
 We answer 45,000 calls for service per year.
 We consider ourselves to be community caretakers and stress a community policing model.
-We have 26 full time positions right now.
+We have 29 sworn full time positions, supported by 9 full time dispatchers, an Animal Control Officer, and two support staff positions.

 We built our state of the art facility in 2019 and enjoy strong community support.